yt-project/libyt/doc/Example.md

 // =======================================================================================================
 // libyt: 9. activate libyt Jupyter kernel for Jupyter Notebook / JupyterLab access
 // =======================================================================================================
-// Only supports when compile libyt in jupyter kernel mode (-DJUPYTER_KERNEL enabled)
+// Only supports when compiling libyt in jupyter kernel mode (-DJUPYTER_KERNEL)
 // Activate libyt kernel when detects "LIBYT_STOP" file.
 // False for making libyt find empty port to bind to by itself.
 // True for using connection file provided by user, file name must be "libyt_kernel_connection.json".